Abhishek24J/retail-datecoding-automation/README.md

 # retail-datecoding-automation

 A Python automation script that processes raw retail scan data to identify products nearing expiry and generates structured, print-ready Excel reports.

 Previously, staff had to scan every single perishable item daily and manually mark them down.
-With this solution, a single weekly scan is sufficient, and the script produces an organized report highlighting products expiring that week — reducing manual effort, improving accuracy in markdowns, and massively cutting down dump wastage costs.
+With this solution, a single weekly scan is sufficient, and the script produces an organized report highlighting products expiring that week, which any of the staff can refer to and markdown as required, reducing manual effort, improving accuracy in markdowns, and massively cutting down dump wastage costs.

 ---